 Net position is the difference between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources.
 Net position is presented as restricted.
-Restrictions on net position are externally imposed constraints by the grantor agency on the residual portion of capital grants and contributions available for lending purposes or are restricted for pension and OPEB.
+Restrictions on net position are externally imposed constraints by the grantor agency on the residual portion of capital grants and contributions available for lending purposes.